tydaeus/utility/js/ConvertMarkdownToHtml/readme.md

 ### Markdown is Converted to Html
 Markdown elements defined in the [commonmark spec](https://commonmark.org/) are converted from markdown to html.
 Html is left untouched, unless it is a custom directive.

-### The Stylesheet is Attached
+### The Stylesheets are Attached
-The stylesheet is either embedded in the generated html document (default) or copied to the html document's directory and referenced by link (`--local-css`).
+Stylesheets are either embedded in the generated html document (default) or copied to the html document's directory and referenced by link (`--local-css`).

+### Code Blocks are Highlighted
+Unless the `--canonical` flag is specified, code blocks denoted by code fences are highlighted via highlightjs, per the language specified at the fence start.
+If no language is specified, highlightjs will be used to guess appropriate language.

 ### Custom Directives are Processed
 The custom markdown directives listed below will be processed to generate html or modify converted html, unless the `--canonical` flag has been specified.